ramaditya524/kickstarter-analysis/README.md

 ### Challenges

-One of the possible challenges that can be encountered is that the initial set of data doesn't have a clear formatting on launch date and deadline date and it's a blocker to the analysis unless it's converted to a format that excel can work with.
+One of the possible challenges that can be encountered is that the initial set of data doesn't have a clear formatting on launch date and deadline date and it's a blocker to the analysis unless it's converted to a format that works with excel.

 ## Results